yomran92/taskMangerApp/README.md

 ## Getting Started

-Task manager app with Login (email and password)
+Task manager app with Login (username and password)

 - change BaseUrl in constants.dart to connect to you server
 - offlin/ online mode